 To stay safe on the road:

-- Schedule enough time between jobs, so you are not rushing to get there on time.
+Schedule enough time between jobs, so you are not rushing to get there on time.

-- Always communicate with your dispatcher if your schedule is not feasible for your driving route.
+Always communicate with your dispatcher if your schedule is not feasible for your driving route.

 7. Unprofessional Conduct

 If you are a technician, make your personal safety a priority when out in the field.
 Don’t take shortcuts.
 And if you notice any gaps in your safety knowledge or training, speak to your supervisor to find an effective solution.
-Safety training should be a routine practice—it’s never too late to start.
+HVAC safety training should be a routine practice—it’s never too late to start.

-ServiceTitan is a comprehensive software solution built specifically to help home service companies streamline their operations, boost revenue, and substantially elevate the trajectory of their business.
-Our comprehensive, cloud-based platform is used by thousands of electrical, HVAC, plumbing, garage door, and chimney sweep shops across the country—and has increased their revenue by an average of 25% in just their first year with us.
+ServiceTitan is a comprehensive HVAC business software solution built specifically to help service companies streamline their operations, boost revenue, and achieve growth.
+Our award-winning, cloud-based platform is trusted by more than 100,000+ contractors across the country.